camunda/camunda-docs-manual/content/user-guide/process-engine/decisions/decision-service.md

 `DECISION_DEFINITION` to evaluate decisions.
 The resource id of the authorization is the decision definition key.

-For more information about authorization please refer to the [Authorization Service].
+For more information about authorizations please refer to the [Authorization Service] section.

 # Working with the Decision Result